colab-nyuad/CrunchQA/README.md

 6. [Results](#results)

 ## Data <a name="data"></a>

-Download Crunchbase dump and unzip into the folder data
+Crunchbase CSV export is updated each morning and includes separate files for companies, people, funding rounds, acquisitions, and IPOs.
+User key is required to obtain the export, which can be ontained under research access on the [Crunchbase website] (https://about.crunchbase.com/partners/academic-research-access/).
+After downloading the export, please unzip it into the folder data.

 ## Creating KG from crunchabse data  <a name="kg"></a>